ampproject/amphtml/extensions/amp-consent/amp-consent.md

   "promptIfUnknown": true,
 }
 ```
-Because `checkConsentHref` is not specified, the consent decision will be made client side based local cache.
+The previous consent state is read from local cache as `checkConsentHref` is not specified.
 Consent will be collected if cache is empty.

 For users in `geo2`, the merged config is